 Some Local Councils Prohibit Junk Scavenging

 While some discourage rubbish scavenging, there are local councils that prohibit bin or curbside scavenging.
-Some councils actually have fines ranging from $100-$700 for people caught picking up items from bins and collection piles.
-However, if the piles of items are on the nature strip, it’s fair game.
+Some councils have fines ranging from $100 to $700 for people caught picking up items from bins and collection piles.
+However, it’s fair game if the piles of items are on the nature strip.

-Make sure you know the laws and regulations that are imposed by your local council before planning any scavenging or if you’re an owner who has piles of rubbish for collection.
+Make sure you know the laws and regulations imposed by your local council before planning any scavenging or if you’re an owner with piles of rubbish for collection.